Fnz11/lakuin-cuy/README.md

 Join the community, enhance your life, and stay organized with Lakuin Cuy! 😎🚀

-To begin, fill in the data in .env.config, rename it to .env, and run npm run dev in both the "lakuin-cuy-backend" and "lakuin-cuy-frontend" folders.
-Start taking notes at http://localhost:5173/, but don't forget to register an account first.
+To get started, you need to fill in the data in the .env.config file, then rename it to .env.
+Use the command `npm i` to install modules, and then `npm run dev` to run it in both folders "lakuin-cuy-backend" and "lakuin-cuy-frontend"

 ---